 , which was derived from Latin remigis "oarsman, rower"

 .
 Saint Rémy was a 5th-century bishop who converted and baptized Clovis, king of the Franks.

 From the older Irish name Ríoghbhardán

 "poet" and a diminutive suffix.

-RYDER m English (Modern)
+Ryder m English (Modern)

 From an English occupational surname derived from Old English ridere

 meaning "mounted warrior"

-SATCHEL m English (Rare)
+Satchel m English (Rare)

 From a surname derived from Old English sacc